AntoineSoetewey/datanalyze/content/faq.md

 Finally, a trainer must be **passionate** for two reasons.
 First, a passionate person is more likely to be competent because he or she will never stop learning about the subject.
 Secondly, he/she is more likely to make the training engaging, interactive, dynamic, and therefore easy to follow for the participants.

 My PhD in statistics and the daily use of R for various projects have given me the necessary skills to ensure the quality of the training.
 In addition, as a teaching assistant at the university, I have learned to teach both large and small groups of students.
-I have also had the opportunity to teach students from a variety of academic backgrounds, which has taught me to adapt to all audiences and needs.
+I have also had the opportunity to teach students and professionals of different backgrounds and ages, which has taught me to adapt to all audiences and needs.

 Finally, I am passionate about the application of statistics (with and without R), which can be seen in my training sessions as I do everything to pass on this passion to the participants.
-The result is that the trainings are more interesting, more informative, and allow to achieve the educational and professional goals of the participants more quickly.
+The result is that the trainings are more interesting, more informative, and allow the participants to achieve their educational and professional goals more quickly.

 {{< alert "circle-info">}}
 To ensure that this vision is met, I conduct all trainings myself and none are outsourced.